YaoYinYing/AnyRelay/README.md

 AnyRelay is a Python project to dynamically create ClashMeta/Mihomo proxy configurations containing relay nodes towards the target nodes.

+>[!WARNING]
+> This project is designed and developed for learning, research and security testing purposes only.
+It aims to provide a tool for security researchers, academics and technology enthusiasts to understand network privacy and practice communication technology.

 ## Purpose

-This project is designed and developed for learning, research and security testing purposes only.
-It aims to provide a tool for security researchers, academics and technology enthusiasts to understand and practice network communication technology.
+AnyRelay is designed following the basic principles of privacy and security, suggesting that any other proxy nodes and non-open-source facilities provided by other parties are not secure enough to meet the data transfering requirements of the user.
+As the results, AnyRelay is developed utilizing the route mechanism and rules of ClashMeta/Mihomo, keep personal data being transferred only through the trustable relay nodes, yet still keep the data transfering speed as fast as possible.
+To achieve this goal, a self-hosted or trustable relay node is required.

 ## Legality